 Related Article: 6 Sweet Facts About Favorite Pinoy Candies

-What started as a 5-member staff that included two helps has grown into a successful and progressive national enterprise, serving not just home-baked goodies but also restaurant menu items.
+What started as a 5-member staff that included two helpers has grown into a successful and progressive national enterprise, serving not just home-baked goodies but also restaurant menu items.

 The shop also sold dye powder in paper sachets bearing his name, for easy do-it-yourself coloring projects at home.
 As late as the psychedelic tie-dyed 1970s, people called commercial powder dyes as “dyobus,” an unconscious tribute to the man who colored our world!